Definitional Quantifiers Realise Semantic Reasoning for Proof by Induction: Semantic Reasoning in

-Note that the interaction between the two levels involve natural numbers, terms, and boolean values only: more complex reasoning, such as quantification over natural numbers, terms, and term occurrences, happens only within each program because each module has its own domains for terms and term occurrences.
-Furthermore, it is not allowed to pass term occurrences through semantic constructs.
-Therefore, when we discuss relative locations of certain term occurrences across syntax trees, we should specify such locations by passing natural numbers and terms from the syntax level to the semantic layer, as is done in this example.
-This clear separation between syntactic and semantic reasoning reduces the complexity of the heuristic, resulting in its better readability.
+This is how Program \ref{p:generalization_heuristic_in_selfie_inner} encodes the provision to the generalization heuristic discussed in Section \ref{sec:naive_generalization_heuristic_in_lifter}.
+Note that the interaction between the two programs involves natural numbers, terms, and boolean values only: more complex reasoning, such as quantification over natural numbers, terms, and term occurrences, happens only within each program because each module has its own domains for terms and term occurrences.
+Furthermore, it is not allowed to pass term occurrences from a syntactic analysis to a definitional analysis through definitional quantifiers.
+Therefore, we discuss relative locations of certain term occurrences across syntax trees, by passing natural numbers and terms from the syntax level to the definition level, as is done in this example.
+This clear separation between syntactic and definitional reasoning improves the readability of this heuristic.

-In this particular example, we conducted two-level analysis of syntax trees using two \selfie{} programs.
-However, \selfie{}'s semantic constructs can orchestrate reasoning on arbitrary number of levels.
-For example, we can write \selfie{} heuristics to analyse definitions of constants that appear within the definition of a constant appearing in a proof goal.
-Our experience shows it is often enough to reason on the two levels.
-However, in some cases non-recursive constants are introduced as scaffolding of recursive functions.
-For such cases it is often a good idea to conduct a three-level analysis and reason on the definitions of constant definitions appearing in proof goals, to avoid unfolding constant definitions unnecessarily.